Gokulzz/eCommerceApp/README.md

 ## Architecture

-Our application is designed using a Microservices architecture, featuring separate repositories and service layers for distinct functionalities.
+Application is designed using a repository and unit of work pattern, featuring separate repositories and service layers for distinct functionalities.
 This approach empowers us to maintain scalability, flexibility, and modularity in our system.

 ## Technology Stack